Pou-xlover/WoW-Advertising-Script/README.md

 3x Account : "" And /3 And /3*2

-Got more Accounts : Feel free to edit the code and implent more Types, I have never used more than 3 accounts in a single realm therefore I haven't implented the option as well
+Got more Accounts?
+Feel free to edit the code and implent more Types, I have never used more than 3 accounts in a single realm therefore I haven't implented the option as well

 Copyright 2024 Pou-Xlover